sevkioruc/docs/docs/permify-overview/infrastructure.md

 # Where does Permify fit into your enviroment?

-Permify is a simply API service (availalbe as GRPC or REST options) that responsible for managing and authorization in your enviroment, across your applications.
+Permify is a simply GRPC service (with an HTTP option) that responsible for managing and authorization in your enviroment, across your applications.

 Permify stores access control relations on a database you choose and performs authorization checks based on the stored relations.
 We called that database Write Database - **WriteDB** - and it behaves as a centralized data source for your authorization system.